samfitgen/trgen/docs/Enthusiast-Maintenance-High_Volume_I.md

 # Trainer Road Plan: HIT Maintenance - High Volume I

+> The HIT Maintenance plans are meant to provide competitive riders with a high-
+> intensity maintenance training plan that can be used to maintain hard-earned,
+> peak or near-peak fitness.
+At the same time, these plan remain malleable in
+> order to allow weekday & weekend race substitutions for the scheduled
+> workouts.
+>
+> Riders are also given the option to alter the duration of each end-of-week
+> long ride, shift it to midweek if necessary, and/or perform the ride outdoors
+> when circumstances allow.
+>
+> In a word, these plans are flexible.
+But this isn't to say that they require
+> any tweaking and riders can choose to follow them just as they are in order to
+> maintain high-level fitness should the commonly utilized weekly format suit
+> their schedules.

 ## Week 1

 > The first week of any training plan is often dedicated to assessing your